DC police: Suspect arrested for shooting at Cuban Embassy

 Photos from the scene posted to social media showed a group of police officers outside the embassy after the shooting and investigators searching through an SUV parked there.
 Other images showed investigators surveying the damage in front of the ornate embassy in Washington’s Adams-Morgan neighborhood, including a bullet hole in a window over the front door and damage to a flagpole and a column flanking a statue of Cuban independence hero José Martí.

-Officers from the Metropolitan Police Department and the U.S. Secret Service were investigating.
+Officers from the Metropolitan Police Department and the Secret Service were investigating.